Basra War Cemetery

-The Basra War Cemetery is a military cemetery in Basra, Iraq, originally a small civil cemetery it was greatly enlarged during WW1 and includes 2,890 graves the majority of which are Commonwealth casualties from WW1 killed during the Mesopotamian campaign in the First World War and in addition a small plot containing graves of Ottoman POW's and 8 Russian refugees from 1920-21.
-There are 364 WW2 graves and a dedicated RAF cemetery.
-A number of Soviet pilots are also buried there from a plane crash in 1942.
-The site is in very poor condition having not been maintained or renovated by the CWGC and the graves are unmarked with the field being used as a dump and for sports with the RAF section being used to grow vegetables.
+Basra War Cemetery is a military cemetery in Basra, Iraq.
+Originally a small civil cemetery, it was greatly enlarged during the First World War and contains 2,890 graves, the majority of which are Commonwealth casualties killed during the Mesopotamian campaign.
+The site is in very poor condition, having not been maintained or renovated by the Commonwealth War Graves Commission.

 History

-In 1935 the site was cleared of gravestones due to their deterioration and a Memorial Screen Wall was installed with the names of the men buried there – none of which survive - when they were removed and by whom is unknown.
+In 1935, the site was cleared of gravestones due to their deterioration and a Memorial Screen Wall was installed with the names of the men buried there; none of these inscriptions remain.
 Opposite lies the Indian Forces Cemetery.

-The combined two cemeteries contain the remains of almost 5,000 servicemen primarily from WW1, some civilian graves and a few from World War II.
+The combined cemeteries contain the remains of almost 5,000 servicemen, primarily those killed in World War I. In addition, it includes a small plot containing graves of Ottoman prisoners of war and eight Russian refugees from 1920-21.
+There are 364 World War II graves and a dedicated RAF cemetery.